foobaroooo/SingTube/MANUAL-DEPLOYMENT.md

 # 6. If environment variables changed:
 # ⚠️ DO NOT UPLOAD .env FILES!
-# SSH into server and edit /var/www/singtube/.env manually
-# OR use PM2 env variables when restarting (see below)
+# SSH into server and update environment variables (see below)
 ```

 ### On Server: